 I want to say though; results were not always a linear progression at that rate.
 As you can see, on the 5th the remaining balance needed a little top-up (£200) before pulling out another (£700).
 I won’t bore you with the following 52 pages, itemising every single bet (as much as some people would love that).
 The end of the story is; it didn’t take that long and my account was limited to minimal stakes, as you may have seen.

 But where did I get this info? and why?

 Bet365 sent it to me, shortly after a nudge from justiceforpunters.org.

 As everyone should be aware (unless you don’t have an email address) last month’s GDPR kicked in.
 Meaning that betting companies now have to supply various data, as highlighted by Justice for punters.
 In fact, they have a pre-written letter on their site where you can fill in the blanks.
 Doing this and sending it off to the betting company of your choice means they are obligated to show you what data they keep about you.

 Ideal if you wanted to know why they have limited your account, right?

 Wrong.
 Throughout all the documents that Bet365 sent to me regarding my account, there was a single entry with reference to my account being limited:

 STATUS – INTERNET ONLY.
 Email sent regarding Service and Sports Offers Restrictions

 What exactly Exchanges/sharp means isn’t clear.
-Obviously GDPR doesn’t makes them tell you what their internal tags mean.
+Obviously, GDPR doesn’t make them tell you what their internal tags mean.
 I’d hazard a guess it means their prices were being beaten and they suspect the use of exchanges.